The Kitchen Table

 Partnership

 Kitchen Table is an initiative of Celebrate Ageing and was launched with the support of Elder Rights Advocacy.
-We would also like to thank the National LGBTI Health Alliance for their support of our first film.
 If you would like more information about this project please contact Dr Catherine Barrett using the information in the footer.